Baseball is back in Washington with a gift for Nationals fans: A normal day at the park

 “I’m going to focus on what we need to do to win,” Martinez said Monday.
 “But in the back of my mind, I’m going to worry about these guys until we get them back and we know that they’re 100 percent healthy and can come back and put their uniform on and help us win on the field.
 It’s tough.
 But since last year, playing, we knew this could be a possibility.
 You don’t ever want it to happen.
 It happened.
 I’m grateful those guys are doing well and we’ll be playing baseball.”

 The cases led to competitive concerns conceivable only in the past 13 months.
-The raft of unavailable players meant the Nationals’ Opening Day roster included nine prospects and journeymen who otherwise would have started the season unemployed or at Washington’s alternate site — a temporary home for minor leaguers necessitated by coronavirus restrictions — in Fredericksburg.
-Scherzer, a Cy Young winner known for intensity and detailed preparation, threw to Jonathan Lucroy, a veteran the Nationals signed on Saturday.
+The raft of unavailable players meant the Nationals’ Opening Day roster included nine prospects and journeymen who otherwise would have started the season unemployed or at Washington’s alternate site — a temporary home for minor leaguers necessitated by coronavirus restrictions — in Fredericksburg, Va.
+Scherzer, a Cy Young Award winner known for intensity and detailed preparation, threw to Jonathan Lucroy, a veteran the Nationals signed Saturday.

 On Monday, Scherzer coined an impromptu team motto: “Suck it up and deal with it.”
 At least outwardly, the Nationals welcomed the challenge.